 Amusement Park, Sports Center

-This is the only Universal Studios theme park located in Southeast Asia, so it is well worth your time to have a look.
-Enjoy the Battlestar Galactica ride or cruise along with the Transformers 3D Enterprise which allows you to experience the fantasy in hyper-realistic fashion.
-Enjoy a whole slew of events featuring your favourite characters from popular shows like Sesame Street or just delight in the fireworks that happen later in the evening.
-All in all, a magical and eventful night for anyone in whichever company.
+The only Universal Studios in Southeast Asia, you don’t have to be a kid to be struck by the magic of this iconic theme park.
+Enjoy the Battlestar Galactica ride or cruise along with the Transformers 3D Enterprise, which allows you to experience the fantasy in hyper-realistic fashion.
+Meet your favourite characters from popular shows like Sesame Street or just delight in the fireworks that light up the sky later in the evening.